bueltge/debug-objects/readme.txt

 * Add option to filter all classes, functions, hooks from this plugin Debug Objects
 * Update, enhance Stylesheet
 * Different changes in the core
+* Add possibility to search inside the tables, easy to use and very fast to find values

 = 2.1.16 (11/14/2013) =
 * Mark important globals for better view [#28](https://github.com/bueltge/Debug-Objects/issues/28)